rust-lang/book/nostarch/chapter02.md

 }
 ```

-Code that gets a guess from the user and prints it
+Listing 2-1: Code that gets a guess from the user and prints it

-Prod: Please renumber the listing captions for this chapter—Listing 2-1,
-Listing 2-2, etc.

 This code contains a lot of information, so let’s go over it line by line.
 To
 obtain user input and then print the result as output, we need to bring the